JazzType/Parallel-Computing/README.md

 1. Clone the repo
 2. Build using one of the following commands:
 - `$ make all` - Build both threaded and non-threaded binaries
-- `$ make simd` - Build only threaded binary
+- `$ make simd` - Build only non-threaded binary
-- `$ make thread` - Build only non-threaded binary
+- `$ make thread` - Build only threaded binary

 Running `make` will build both binaries by default.

 #### Running tests

 Navigate to /tests folder, and run `./run-tests.sh`.
 It will output all three times for each input file, for all three binaries.
+You may use any input file you like.
+Recommended source: [Project Gutenberg](https://gutenberg.org)